-This quinoa with roasted ratatouille is one of the most delicious and nutritious dishes you can have.
-Quinoa is one of the few grains that can boast being a complete protein.
-It is a great addition to any menu, vegetarian or otherwise.
-Roasting makes a flavorful version of ratatouille, the classic French summer vegetable stew.
+This is truly one delicious and nutritious dish.
+Quinoa is one of the few grains that can boast of being a complete protein.
+Sheet-pan roasting the veggies makes for a light, flavorful version of... ratatouille, the classic French summer vegetable stew.
 Choose small, firm zucchini and the small, slender Asian eggplants if you can find them — they don’t need to be salted and sweated before cooking.
 If you like spicy food, swap the red pepper for a couple of dark green poblano peppers.
 For even cooking, cut the vegetables into similar-sized pieces.
 As the seasons change, you can change up the roasted vegetables and herbs you use.
 It’ll always be good!

 You can substitute the cherry tomatoes in this recipe for 6-8 small ripe Roma tomatoes if you prefer.
 Just halve them lengthwise and add them in.
 You can also make quinoa ahead of time — it will keep in the fridge for up to five days.
 It’s great to have on hand for an easy side or salad, or to make our yummy Quinoa Breakfast Porridge.